mahdi-hamdii/DevopsDoc/Jenkins/KubernetesPlugin.md

 - `DockerServerCredentialsBinding`: class in a jenkinsfile is used to bind docker server credentials in a variable in the build ent
 - In the `withCredentials` block, the `class` parameter specifies the type of credential binding to be used.
 In our case the crede being bound to the "DOCKER_CERT _PATH' environment variable, this allows the build to authenticate with a Docker Registery or Docker using the provided credentials.
 Behind the scenes, the `DockerServerCredentialsBinding` class leverages the docker java api to comm with the Docker Daemon and authenticate using the provided credentials.
 - Overall, `DockerServerCredentialsBinding` class provides a secure and convenient way to authenticate and communicate with a Docker during a jenkins build.
+- **Freestyle jobs**: With Freestyle jobs you cannot configure your kubernetes pod per job. you're limited to the global pod templates you've configured.
+- **Pipeline jobs**: Pipeline jobs provide additional flexibility, allowing you to define the pod template in the job itself, allowing for much more flexibility (including running multiple containers in a pod )
+# JNLP:
+- **Jenkins Remoting**: is a library, and executable java archive, which implements the communication layer in Jenkins.
+This includes the TCP-based communication protocols, remote procedure calls, class loading, data streaming, etc. Currently remoting is primarly used in communications between the jenkins Controller and the jenkins agents.
+- **JNLP**: `JAVA NETWORK LAUNCH PROTOCOL` is used to connect launch your java application (here jenkins) from a remote location.
+- JNLP image is for jenkins agents using TCP or WebSockets to establish inbound connection to the Jenkins master.
+This agent is powered by The jenkins remoting library
+- **JAVA WEB START or JNLP**: it was designed for the sole purpose of automatically starting java applications from a remote location.
+JAVA would attempt to reach out to the host described in the XML structure.
+Download the specified JAR package and if successful execute it.